-As of June 2024, there were 598 households on the waiting list for Coordinated Entry.
-From July 2023-June 2024, 1552 unique individuals enrolled in the CE system.
+As of June 2025, there were 284 households on the waiting list for Coordinated Entry.
+From July 2024-June 2025, 1,088 unique households representing 1,816 individuals enrolled in the CE system.
 The Coordinated Entry system helps to ensure that all intakes receive the same information and are referred to the most appropriate agencies for both housing and supportive services.
 Permanent Supportive Housing continues to be a need for Cobb County, as there is less turnover among clients.
 Through CDBG public services funding, the City of Marietta provided the Center for Family Resources funding to provide emergency assistance and supportive services to clients facing homelessness- with the goal to prevent becoming homeless again.
 Since the COVID-19 pandemic, there is definitely an increased need for homeless services and transitioning individuals out of homelessness and into permanent shelter.
+In PY24, the Marietta/Cobb CoC started a Coordinated Entry System redesign process focused on evaluating the effectiveness of the current system and designing a new system that would more effectively assess and refer homeless individuals to proper housing resources.
+This process is still ongoing, but will hopefully result in reduced time spent homeless and more appropriate placements in permanent housing.